 – Underwater: In addition to less light, in many areas, rain carries mud and sediment to the water.
 This can cause visibility to be reduced just a bit or so much that diving becomes impossible.
 If you decide to dive, establish if necessary extra safety procedures and stay close to your buddy.
 The visibility may change even during the dive if it starts raining harder.

-– At the Surface: Rain not only affects visibility under water.
+– Surface: Rain not only affects visibility under water.
 It can also affect us on the surface.
 Heavy rain can cause a surface visibility of only a few meters.
 It is very important that you keep this in mind.
 It could happen that the crew can not see you from the boat when you surface.
 If you dive from the shore, when surfacing you may not be able to locate where the coast or your exit points are.

 2 – Temperature